askowno/EPL_riv/README.md

 -   Not Protected: less than 5% of PA target within the PA network

-The PA target was historically set at 20% for freshwater ecosystems, but with the adoption of the 30% for Target 3 of the Global Biodiversity Framework - the PA target was increased to 30% in the EPL calculations (previous time points (2018) were recalculated using this higher target).
+The PA target was historically set at 20% for freshwater ecosystems, but with the adoption of the 30% targets for Target 3 of the Global Biodiversity Framework - the PA target was increased to 30% in the EPL calculations (previous time points (2018) were recalculated using this higher target).
 Ecosystem condition (based on Present Ecological State) data for each time point allows for only intact (good condition river reaches to be considered representative).
-Only A and B condition rivers are considered "good"condition (\>=50% ecosystem integrity).
+Only A and B condition rivers are considered "good" condition (\>=50% ecosystem integrity).

 #### Results: